Emulator Issues #5431

 B) Go into the game's properties, uncheck "Speed up Disc Transfer Rate".

-Updated by pauldacheez almost 12 years ago
+Updated by pauldacheez over 12 years ago

 Maybe disabling Speed up Disc Transfer Rate doesn't account for the disc drive's inconsistently slow access time.
 Oh well.
 This really doesn't matter unless a game actually relies on the inconsistently slow access times of an optical drive, which is preposterous and highly improbable.
 And one could certainly argue that this isn't a bug, it's a feature.

-Updated by yasharnasirian almost 12 years ago
+Updated by yasharnasirian over 12 years ago

 I have used a lot of emulators (fceu, vba, pscx, pscx2, snes9x, gens, finalburn alpha etc) in recent years and ALL of them emulate load times.
 Some do it almost perfectly, some do it too long etc. The point is, they try to emulate.
 In the case with Dolphin, it instantly loads next room/area.
 That is a new thing for me and most certainly for a lot of other people who are avid fan of Metroid Prime who can notice this.
 I assume the main goal with Dolphin is to be perfect as possible, that includes this "issue" aswell.